munificent/craftinginterpreters/book/classes.md

 *   **Ease** is how little effort it takes to make the language do what you want.
 "Usability" might be another term, though it carries more baggage than I want to bring in.
-"Higher-level" languages tend to have more ease than lower-level ones.
+"Higher-level" languages tend to have more ease than "lower-level" ones.
 Most languages have a "grain" to them where some things feel easier to express than others.

-*   **Complexity** is how big the language is (and its runtime, core libraries, tools, ecosystem, etc.).
+*   **Complexity** is how big the language (including its runtime, core libraries, tools, ecosystem, etc.) is.
 People talk about how many pages are in a language's spec, or how many keywords it has.
 It's how much the user has to load into their wetware before they can be productive in the system.
 It is the antonym of simplicity.